KamilMarszalek/dobble/README.md

 a GUI version in the <u>pygame</u> module.
 I considered using images on the cards, but it seemed time-consuming to make 57 graphics.
-So I used again the same dictionary with numbers in polish.
+So I used again the same dictionary with numbers in Polish.
-After creating GUI version I spotted an issue with starting the game, it still had been using terminal to gain information required to start the game.
+After creating GUI version, I spotted an issue with starting the game, it was still using the terminal to gather the information required to start the game.
 Then I decided to make a GUI menu.
-I chose the Tkinter module, due to its simplicity.
+I chose the Tkinter module due to its simplicity.
 After completing it, I began refactoring my code.
 I managed to simplify it slightly.
 After that I asked for a code review.